loopback4/loopback-component-crud/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/min/loopback-component-crud)
 ![GitHub](https://img.shields.io/github/license/loopback4/loopback-component-crud)

-Creating `CRUD` controllers in any application is a repetitive and futile task.
+Creating `CRUD` endpoints in any application is a repetitive and futile task.

-Using this extension you can generate a configurable `CRUD` controller with these features:
+Using this extension you can generate a configurable `CRUD` endpoints with these features:

 1. **Authentication**
 2. **Authorization**
 3. **Validation**
-4. **Limit**
-5. etc

 ## Installation